sourleangchhean168/PythonOnXcode/README.md

 Example Project that set up for python Programming Using Xcode to execute python’s code.

 Currently I’m working with a project that involve with Python Programming.
 So I need to start up to learn about python programming.
 However, I don’t like to use with Python REPL.
 And for now i decided to use Xcode instead then i’m trying to find the best solution for make my work easy more and more.
+More detail here: https://medium.com/@sourleangchhean/using-xcode-to-execute-pythons-code-98be65c1ea8a
 Ok, These is some step i need to set up my project.
 ## Step 1: Install Python 3.6
 You can download and install with this url: https://www.python.org/downloads/sdfsdf or install with Homebrew: or Python 3: